Introducing Our Rant Against Coterra Energy Inc.

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 3.36 right now.
-Likewise, its price to free cash flow for the last twelve months stands at 41.13.
-CTRA’s price to book ratio for the most recent quarter was 1.92, resulting in an 21.95 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 3.35 at the moment.
+Likewise, its price to free cash flow for the last twelve months stands at 41.05.
+CTRA’s price to book ratio for the most recent quarter was 1.98, resulting in an 21.91 price to cash per share for the period.

 How does Coterra Energy Inc. (CTRA) stock rate among analysts?
 Buy, sell, or hold?